Developing a mission-driven compensation strategy

 Staying proactive

-Compensation and total rewards reflect the dynamic interplay between employer strategy and ability and employee expectations.
+Non-Profit compensation and total rewards reflect the dynamic interplay between employer strategy and ability and employee expectations.
 They also must strike a delicate balance between mission-driven purpose and practical sustainability.

 As your agency strives to navigate this complex terrain, you should remain proactive, intentional and agile when implementing approaches to resonate with your diverse workforce.

 By crafting strategies to reflect the unique spirit of the sector while also driving equitable and competitive standards, your nonprofit can be positioned to attract dedicated professionals who are not only skilled but also deeply aligned with your organizational mission.
+Nonprofit leadership and nonprofit HR have important roles to play in developing and executing an effective talent strategy and employee retention policy.

 How Wipfli can help